-I can think of no more important counsel from a loving Heavenly Father than His admonition for each of you to "stand . . . in holy places, and be not moved."1 He is saying: Stand firm.
-Be steadfast.2 "Stand for truth and righteousness."3 Stand as a witness.4 Be a standard to the world.
+I can think of no more important counsel from a loving Heavenly Father than His admonition for each of you to "stand . . . in holy places, and be not moved."
+He is saying: Stand firm.
+Be steadfast.
+"Stand for truth and righteousness."
+Stand as a witness.
+Be a standard to the world.
 Stand in holy places.
 And so my message to each of you is a simple one: Be not moved.

 First, be not moved in choosing right.
 In these latter days, there are no small decisions.
 The choices you are making right now are of critical importance.
 Agency, or the ability to choose, is one of God's greatest gifts to His children.
 It is part of the plan of happiness you and I chose and defended in our premortal existence.
 Live your lives in such a way that you can listen to and hear the Holy Ghost, and He will help you make correct decisions.
-In fact, He will tell you "all things what ye should do."5 that was being held in the school's auditorium.
+In fact, He will tell you "all things what ye should do."

+Several weeks ago I returned to my old high school for the first time in years.
+I was visiting a stake conference that was being held in the school's auditorium.
 As I walked down the halls, a flood of memories began to pour into my mind.
 I remembered exactly how I felt when I attended high school as a young woman-insecure, unsure of myself, self-conscious, and so, so desirous to fit in.
 I went into the auditorium.
 Again a flood of memories came to mind.
 I was familiar with every detail of that auditorium.
 Only one thing had changed-me.